chapmanu/tip-calculator/README.md

 ### Acceptance Criteria

-* Clone the tip-calculator repository from https://github.com/chapmanu/tip-calculator to the directory named **challenge** in your user directory (i.e. your working directory will be ~/challenge/tip-calculator).
+* Inside your terminal, clone the tip-calculator repository from https://github.com/chapmanu/tip-calculator to the directory named **challenge** in your user directory (i.e. your working directory will be `~/challenge/tip-calculator`).
-* Make a new branch to collect your commits.
+* Navigate to your cloned repository and run `bundle install`.
+After everything installs, start the application with `rails s`.
-* When complete, the index page should correctly calculate the tip for the given inputs.
+* In your browser, navigate to `localhost:3000` and resolve any issues.
+When complete, the index page should correctly calculate the tip for the given inputs.
 * Build as many of the features as you can.

 ### Feature Requests